The Best

 Wainilu

-Wainilu is Komodo’s own mini Lembeh, perfect for macro lovers.
-At first glance, its shallow coral rubble seems empty, but a closer look reveals rare critters.
-Ribbon eels, Indian walkman, mandarin fish, frogfish, juvenile harlequin sweetlips, and countless nudibranchs thrive here.
-Good buoyancy is key, as the sandy bottom stirs easily, and some residents sting.
-Treat it like a treasure hunt—you’re bound to spot something new!
+Komodo's own mini Lembeh.
+At first glance, shallow coral rubble seems empty β a closer look reveals ribbon eels, Indian walkman, mandarin fish, frogfish, juvenile harlequin sweetlips, and countless nudibranchs.
+Good buoyancy essential.
+Treat it like a treasure hunt.

 Pillarsteen

-Pillarsteen, east of Padar, is a pinnacle rock with walls, caves, and swim-throughs at various depths.
-Open water divers can enjoy it, but advanced divers will love exploring deeper at 30-40m.
-It remains diveable even in strong currents but can be affected by swell.
-The site features fusilier schools, diverse soft and feather corals, and occasional sharks and turtles.
+East of Padar, a pinnacle rock with walls, caves, and swim-throughs at various depths.
+Open water divers can enjoy it; advanced divers will love exploring deeper at 30β40m.
+Fusilier schools, diverse soft and feather corals, occasional sharks and turtles.
+Remains diveable even in strong currents.

 Three Sisters

-Three Sisters, located north of Pillarsteen, features three pinnacles just 10m apart, rising from 20m to 3-5m below the surface.
-This pristine site is rich in coral and marine life, with occasional strong currents.
-For adventurous divers, a hidden fourth pinnacle to the west drops from 20m to 40m, showcasing stunning sea fans and abundant marine life.
+North of Pillarsteen, three pinnacles just 10m apart rising from 20m to 3β5m below the surface.
+A pristine site rich in coral and marine life.
+For the adventurous, a hidden fourth pinnacle to the west drops from 20m to 40m, showcasing stunning sea fans and abundant life.